Binfield Badger GroupProtecting Badgers in Berkshire

-I have been called out to deal with badgers found in locations including a barn, a lambing pen, and in the 6 foot deep concrete overflow channel north of Daventry Reservoir - there were 2 badgers in the latter!
+Rescuers have been called out to deal with badgers found in locations including a barn, a lambing pen, and in the 6 foot deep concrete overflow channel of a reservoir - there were 2 badgers in the latter!
 Elsewhere, others have found badgers in swimming pools (empty and full), down manholes, in a public loo, and on the first floor of a police station, among other places.

 Healthy badgers which have simply got themselves stuck somewhere just need to be released, or be given a means of escaping by themselves; the latter is preferable as it involves less stress for the badger.
 A badger that has fallen into an empty swimming pool for example, can usually extricate itself if a long plank of wood or a ladder is propped up against one side of the pool (at one corner of the pool, so that the entire length of the plank / ladder touches the side of the pool) and left overnight.
 Whatever the situation, it is best if you contact someone listed in the emergency numbers section at the bottom of this page, so that they can assess the badger's condition and take appropriate action.

 Injured badgers which have 'holed up' in a barn or some such place may well need treatment before they can be released, and will need to be captured so that treatment can be administered.
 This obviously involves risks for the would-be rescuer and as with RTA victims you are strongly advised to call out someone from the emergency numbers section to deal with the badger.